puniverse/capsule/README.md

 ### System Properties

-* `capsule.version`: if set, the capsule will print its Capsule version and quit without launching the app
+* `capsule.version`: if set, the capsule will print the application ID, its Capsule version and quit without launching the app
 * `capsule.tree`: if set, the capsule will print the app's dependency tree, and then quit without launching the app
 * `capsule.jvms`: if set, the capsule will print the JVM installations it can locate with their versions, and then quit without launching the app
 * `capsule.log`: if set to `verbose`/`debug`, Capsule will print what it's doing